qpsolvers/qpsolvers/README.md

 \end{split}
 $$

 Vector inequalities are taken coordinate by coordinate.
-For most solvers, the matrix *P* should be [positive definite](https://en.wikipedia.org/wiki/Definite_symmetric_matrix).
+For most solvers, the matrix $P$ should be [positive definite](https://en.wikipedia.org/wiki/Definite_symmetric_matrix).

 ## Example